OngoingWarehouse/Ongoing-Warehouse-Automation-API-Example-Requests/README.md

 <a href="https://www.ongoingwarehouse.com">![Logo](https://www.ongoingwarehouse.com/images/logotype.png)</a>
-# Ongoing Warehouse Automation REST API example requests
+# Ongoing Warehouse Automation API example requests
 [Ongoing WMS](https://www.ongoingwarehouse.com/) is a Warehouse Management System (WMS).

 We provide several [Application Programming Interfaces (APIs)](https://developer.ongoingwarehouse.com/).
 One of them is called [the Automation API](https://developer.ongoingwarehouse.com/Automation-API).
 This API allows an external system to perform certain internal warehouse operations, like moving goods from one location to another.